cfpb/idea-box/README.md

 backends.
 * pysolr (3.0.3) - Library for communicating with solr.
 * django-taggit - A library for Tags within django
+* mock - A library for creating mock objects for testing.
+* south - A library for schema and data migrations.

 * solr (and java) - A Search backend.
 Unfortunately, we currently require Solr (rather than another backend) because we need specific functionality